An experimental scheme for determining the Berry phase in two-dimensional quantum materials with a flat band: Ballistic Transport and Berry Phase Detection

 Integrating the current $\langle\mathcal{J}_{x}\rangle^{\textnormal{intra}}_{\mathbf q}(t)$ over the whole momentum space gives

-which is similar in mathematical form to that of the interband case.
+with $q$ and $\varphi$ being the radial and angular variables in momentum space, respectively.
+This form is similar in mathematical form to that of the interband case.
 However, a key difference is that the time-dependent intraband current displays a nonlinear response.
 For pseudospin-1/2 Dirac particles, the dimensionless form of the intraband current is given by~\cite{dora:2010}

 For pseudospin-1 Dirac-Weyl particles, the intraband current is~\cite{wang:2017}

 where the flat band contribution is

 The continuum effective $\alpha$-$\mathcal{T}_3$ Hamiltonian can be used to gain insights into the origin of the intraband current in the Schwinger regime.
 For $\alpha=0$ with pseudospin-1/2 Dirac particles, there is no coupling between the flat band and the two conical dispersive bands, so the only excitation is one from the lower to the upper band.
 The intraband current depends only on the Landau-Zener transition to the upper band, as illustrated in Fig.~\ref{fig:strong_t}(a).